Thinking a martial art is not right for you? Think again…

 Aikido evolves and is enriched by the variety of people who practice it.

 What equipment do you need to try Aikido?

 All you need is some loose fitting sports or leisure clothing, and a willingness to give it a try.
 It’s that simple.

 There is no need to buy a pair of the white pyjamas worn in traditional martial arts (called a ‘gi’ in Japanese) before you try Aikido.
-That can follow later once you have answered the question: is Aikido right for me?
+That can follow later once you have trained for a few weeks.